Skip to content

 Label And Date The Container

-Tired of playing the guessing game with your fridge food?
-Labeling and dating your food is the easiest fix to this conundrum.
+Are you tired of playing a guessing game left overs in your fridge?
+The solution is simple.
+Labeling and dating your food is the simplest way to avoid confusion.
 Simply grab a marker and scribble down the date you cooked or prepped your dish on the container.
 Not only does this help you keep track of how long it’s been in the fridge, but it also saves you from the misery of ingesting expired produce.

 Reheat Cooked Spaghetti Correctly